ivyleavedtoadflax/research_data/silsoe/silsoe_soil_organic_carbon/README.md

 ## References
 * Klute, A. (1986) *Methods of Soil Analysis: Part 1 - Physical and Mineralogical Methods*.
 2nd edn.
 Wisconsin: American Society of Agronomy.
 * Upson, M.A. & Burgess, P.J.
 (2013) Soil organic carbon and root distribution in a temperate arable agroforestry system. *Plant and Soil*, 373(1-2), pp.43–58.
 Avilable at: http://link.springer.com/article/10.1007%2Fs11104-013-1733-x.
+* Upson, M.A.
+(2014) *The carbon storage benefits of agroforestry and farm woodlands*.
+PhD Thesis.
+Cranfield University.
+Available at: http://dspace.lib.cranfield.ac.uk/handle/1826/9298.